l3x4overflow/HEVD-UseAfterFree-x86/README.md

 **Thanks to:**

-  HackSysTeam (Twitter: @HackSysTeam) for the vulnerable driver and explanation. tekwizz123  (Twitter: @tekwizz123) for privilege escalation shellcode
+  HackSysTeam (Twitter: @HackSysTeam) for the vulnerable driver and explanation.

+  tekwizz123  (Twitter: @tekwizz123) for privilege escalation shellcode.